Nonprofit Frequently Asked Questions

 5. Grant recommendations ratified by the Foundation’s board of directors; and

-6. Applicants notified of decisions.
+6. Applicants are notified of decisions.

 Note: Not all applicant organizations will proceed through the full review process if significant deficiencies are identified.